Default S3 method

 Multi-outcome

-TabNet allows multi-outcome prediction, which is usually named multi-label classification or multi-output classification when outcomes are categorical.
+TabNet allows multi-outcome prediction, which is usually named multi-label classification or multi-output regression when outcomes are numerical.
 Multi-outcome currently expect outcomes to be either all numeric or all categorical.

 Threading